Top 10 Banned Video Games of All Time: The Best Banned Games Ever

 5 - Manhunt 2: Gratuitous Violence

-There is no way around the violence and gore that Munhunt 2 provide.
+There is no way around the violence and gore that Munhunt 2 provides.
 It's clearly one of the most disgusting games ever made because of all the brutal and unjustified violence of it.

 The methods in which you eliminate targets are barbaric and cruel to say the least and this game isn't for minors!